 If the sunburn is mild enough to not need a doctor visit, or if he or she has given you the ‘all-clear,’ there are some things you do to help Baby get more comfortable while waiting the couple of days it generally takes for a mild sunburn to heal.

-- Avoid the sun: as you might expect, it’s definitely best to keep Baby out of the sun while her burn continues to heal.
+- Avoid the sun: as you might expect, it’s definitely best to keep Baby out of the sun while their burn continues to heal.

 - Cool water/compress: to help relieve the discomfort caused by the burn, you can have Baby take a cool water bath, run the affected area under cold water, or apply a cold compress or soaked washcloth.
 For very mild sunburns, this is often enough to relieve the discomfort.

-- Acetaminophen: if it’s clear that Baby is in much discomfort, and she is 3 months old or older, you can give her some acetaminophen to help relieve the pain.
+- Acetaminophen: if it’s clear that Baby is in much discomfort, and they are 3 months old or older, you can give them some acetaminophen to help relieve the pain.
 Just make sure to check the dosing recommendations before administering any medication.
 If Baby is younger than 3 months old, it’s safest to check in with your healthcare provider before giving Baby any medication.

 - Aloe/calamine: aloe vera and calamine are both safe to use on babies, and so can be used in the case of serious sunburns.